svohr/mixemt/README.md

 Specify a FASTA file containing the reference sequence.
 The first sequence in the file will be used.
 The reference sequence must match the variants contained in the Phylotree input to avoid unexpected behavior.
-The Recontructed Sapiens Reference Sequence (RSRS) contained in `mixemt/ref/RSRS.mtDNA.fa` is used by default.
+The Reconstructed Sapiens Reference Sequence (RSRS) contained in `mixemt/ref/RSRS.mtDNA.fa` is used by default.

 #### `--phy phylotree.csv`